Who Needs A Realtor? iBuyers Pay Instant Cash For Your House

 Loading...

-In Phoenix, Charlotte, and Atlanta, iBuyers account for more than 5% of sales, according to Fairweather.
+In Phoenix, Charlotte and Atlanta, iBuyers account for more than 5% of sales, according to Fairweather.
 She says in many of these same places iBuyer sales have doubled from the year before.

 Redfin's iBuyer service, RedfinNow, is also purchasing homes in Southern California.
 That's where Janet Jenkins was living until recently, when she and her husband separated.
 She moved across the country to North Carolina.
-And they decided to sell their home outside of Los Angeles.
+And they decided to sell their home outside Los Angeles.

 She wanted to get it done quickly.
-And listing through a broker and hosting open houses — that wasn't a great option for Jenkins.
+And listing through a broker and hosting open houses wasn't a great option for Jenkins.
 She has a lot of pets — parrots, peacocks and dogs.
 And her husband was still living in the house with some of them.

 One of her parrots, Wrangler, happily squawked away during her interview with NPR.
-She knew the realtors would want the animals and her estranged husband out of the house.
+She knew that real estate agents would want the animals and her estranged husband out of the house.
 "The parrot is not my husband's favorite pet," admits Jenkins.
 "And having to catch the bird and put it in a cage and take it someplace is a whole 'nother ask,' " she says with a laugh.

 The house also needed some repainting and new carpeting.
 She didn't want to deal with that.